This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-It is necessary to obtain a permit and to use a guide in order to hike the Inca Trail.
+It is necessary to obtain a permit and to use a guide to hike the Inca Trail.
 Only 500 permits for hikers (including porters) are given each day.

-There are other lesser known hikes to Machu Picchu that don’t require either a guide or a permit that you can research in advance if you are interested in saving some money and still reaching the famous Lost City of the Incas.
+Other lesser-known hikes to Machu Picchu don’t require either a guide or a permit that you can research in advance if you are interested in saving some money and still reaching the famous Lost City of the Incas.

 We thought this was true until we attended our orientation the day before we started our hike.
 While the tour company indicated that they do compensate the porters.

-The porters work is extraordinarily arduous.
-Despite having newer regulations that require porters to carry no more than 25 Kg each, it was difficult seeing them actually haul that much on the steep challenging trail.
+The porter’s work is extraordinarily arduous.
+Despite having newer regulations that require porters to carry no more than 25 Kg each, it was difficult seeing them haul that much on the steep challenging trail.

 On one hand, it felt positive to be able to offer work for these farmers who were there trying to support their families.

-That is, until you witness first hand how difficult it is do their job.
+That is until you witness firsthand how difficult it is to do their job.
 There were also older porters, one 65-year-old in our group, who struggled along with sweat rolling down his face.